genkami/kiara/README.md

 ```

 ## Custom Codec
-You can implement your own codec by simple implementing `Marshal` and `Unmarshal`.
+You can implement your own codec by simply implementing `Marshal` and `Unmarshal`.
 For example, if you want to encode messages into [WATSON](https://github.com/genkami/watson), you have to implement WATSON codec like this:

 ``` go
 import 	"github.com/genkami/watson"